Johncci/battleship-wars/README.md

   * Github - To save and store the files for the website construction.

-  * Am I Responsive? - To give a visual representation of the game in the provided mock terminal.
+  * Am I Responsive? - To give a visual representation of the game on different devices in the provided mock terminal.

 ## <u>**Deployment**</u> ##